Cryptic Wood White: Help needed!

 Holly Blue (male).
 This butterfly likes Bramble nectar but will also feed on aphid ‘honeydew’ (a palatable noun for aphid excrement) that coats leaves in summer.
 Photo J. Harding

 We are staying in sylvan haunts for our next species, continuing with our second-brood theme and a new seasonal look.
 The summer season’s model is quite dowdy.
 The spring hatch of the Speckled Wood has deep chocolate upper surfaces spangled with large, rich cream spots.
 The summer edition is often paler brown with paler, smaller, less vivid spots.
 The summer males behave differently from their dads, showing a tendency to patrol their territory at a greater pace, creating the appearance of far greater aggression.
 The seasonal difference is attributable to increased temperatures.
 Cooler spring weather dictates greater time spent perching over patrolling.
 The ladies behave differently, too.
 Spring females lay their eggs in warm areas bathed in sunshine.
-In summer, shaded, more humid sites are favoured.
+In hot summer weather, shaded, more humid sites are favoured.

 Speckled Wood (male) summer generation.
 Photo J. Harding